Shannon Noll: 2007–2009: Turn It Up, No Turning Back: The Story So Far and What Matters the Most

-In September 2007, Noll made his theatrical debut as Parson Nathaniel in the Australian tour of the stage musical, Jeff Wayne's Musical Version of The War of the Worlds.
-His third album Turn It Up was released on 15 September 2007, and debuted at number three and was certified platinum.
-Noll had traveled to the US earlier that year to work on the album with several songwriters and producers, including Richard Marx, Luke Ebbin and Bon Jovi guitarist Richie Sambora.
+In September 2007, Noll made his theatrical debut as Parson Nathaniel in the Australian tour of the stage musical Jeff Wayne's Musical Version of The War of the Worlds.
+His third album, Turn It Up, was released on 15 September 2007; it debuted at number three and was certified platinum.
+Noll had travelled to the US earlier that year to work on the album with several songwriters and producers, including Richard Marx, Luke Ebbin and Bon Jovi guitarist Richie Sambora.
 The anthemic rock tune "Loud" was released as the lead single from Turn It Up and debuted at number three.
-The second single "In Pieces" reached number 26 while the third single "Everybody Needs a Little Help" did not chart.
-Noll embarked on his third solo headlining tour titled the Turn It Up Tour in June 2008 to promote the album.
+The second single "In Pieces" reached number 26, while the third single "Everybody Needs a Little Help" did not chart.
+Noll embarked on his third solo headlining tour, titled the Turn It Up Tour, in June 2008 to promote the album.

 Noll was honoured in an episode of the Australian version of This Is Your Life.
 His first compilation album No Turning Back: The Story So Far was released on 27 September 2008, and debuted at number seven.
 The album included ten of Noll's hit singles and five new tracks.
 His cover of the Brian Melo song "Summertime" was released as the only single from the album and peaked at number 54.
 He embarked on his No Turning Back Tour to promote the album's release.
 In June 2009, Noll again appeared as Parson Nathaniel in the UK tour of Jeff Wayne's Musical Version of The War of the Worlds.
 Noll's second compilation album What Matters the Most, featuring songs from his previous albums, was released in the UK to coincide with the tour but it did not chart.
 Two of his previous singles, "Shine" and "Now I Run", were re-released to accompany the album's UK release.
 He returned to Australia the following month for his acoustic In the Raw Tour, which featured a special Q&A session with host Nick Bennett.